The book has much more information than this website, especially political discussion.

 The incomplete Cincinnati line sat fallow through the Great Depression and WWII.
 Bridges, stations, and retaining walls along the surface stretches deteriorated to such an extent that a few items actually collapsed.
 Nearly everything above ground was bulldozed to make way for portions of I-75 and the Norwood Lateral in the 1950's and 1970's, respectively.
 The mute two mile tunnel that remains under Central Parkway is unknown to many Cincinnati natives, and what most who do know of it know consists largely of hearsay and speculation.

-This page is the most comprehensive and most
+This website is the most comprehensive and most

 source of information regarding the subway either on the web or in